Use AI to Review Exam Mistakes: A Root-Cause Revision Plan

 4) Time budget per cluster across the remaining days.
 Front-load the highest-lift drills; reserve the last 2 days for full timed practice, not new content.

-5) "Ask a human" list — concepts where I got 3+ wrong, or where the model cannot tell if it is concept vs careless.
+5) "Ask a human" list — concepts where I got 3+ wrong, or where you cannot tell if it is concept vs careless.
 These go to tutor / office hours, not self-study.

 6) The 1-2 topics I should strategically punt — if the time cost is more than the expected point lift, name them and explain why.